All art and design courses are based and delivered in specialist art and design studios or workshops at Edinburgh College of Art.

 It is available to download in PDF (requires a PDF viewer such as Adobe Reader).

-Art and design studies courses are delivered in specialist studios and workshops at the Lauriston Place campus of Edinburgh College of Art.
+Art and design studies courses are delivered in specialist studios and workshops at the Lauriston Place campus of Edinburgh College of Art or other suitable venues across the University.
 Class size ranges from 8 to 16 students.
 Each course will typically include practical exercises, introduction to techniques, processes and concepts, and set projects which lead to more focused and personal exploration.

 Teaching may include practical demonstrations, one to one tuition, group discussions and critiques.
 Your progress will be supported by your tutor who will agree a ‘directed study plan’ with you, both for work in the studio and, for those studying for credit, work to be undertaken beyond the class hours.